JStevenson063/SafeAutoKata/README.md

-# SafeAutoKata
+# Safe Auto Kata
-The completed Kata for SafeAuto.
+The completed Kata for Safe Auto.
 A Driver tracker application to track milage and average speed